 Climate Zones

 Costa Rica has twelve climate zones varying from hot and humid to cold and frosty.
-The best time to go to Costa Rica is anytime, it just depends on what you want to do on your holiday!
+The best time to go to Costa Rica is anytime; it just depends on what you want to do on your holiday!

 But if you are looking for some of those summer vibes on your visit to Costa Rica, make sure you visit the Guanacaste region.
 The yearly average here is 26-27°C (80 °F).
-Or, check out the Caribbean Coast which has a different rainy season then the pacific coast.

 Bird Life